grafana/grafana-app-sdk/plugin-next/README.md

 Implement the generated service interfaces directly.
-Embedding `grpcplugin.UnimplementedV3Server` supplies forward-compatible unimplemented methods for services your plugin does not override.
+Embedding `grpcplugin.UnimplementedV3Server` supplies forward-compatible unimplemented methods for RPCs your plugin does not override.
+Once any v3 service is enabled, `PluginSet` also registers unimplemented stubs for omitted services so the host can negotiate v3 clients as a group.

 Attach the services to the Grafana plugin SDK through `ExtraPlugins`: